-Have your fare, transfer, FASTPass and any necessary I.D., or ticket ready.
+Have your fare, transfer, COMO Connect pass, and any necessary I.D., or ticket ready.

 When boarding the bus, be sure to have correct change for the fare box.
 Drivers do not carry change and the fare boxes don’t give change.
-If you’re using FASTPass, have it out and ready to show to the driver.
-If you’re using a half-fare FASTPass, be sure to have your identification, showing your eligibility for half-fare out and available to show the driver.
+If you’re using bus pass, have it out and ready to show to the driver.
+If you’re using a half-fare pass, be sure to have your identification, showing your eligibility for half-fare out and available to show the driver.
+Customers 18 and under may be asked to show a student ID (or equivalent) to verify age in order to ride free.
 Ask for transfers as you board the bus and pay your fare.
-Having your correct change, FASTPass and identification out and ready helps the driver to keep the bus moving on schedule.
+Having your correct change, pass and identification out and ready helps the driver to keep the bus moving on schedule.

 Move quickly to your seat.